Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Rental property areas affected by The Healthy Homes Standard in Pakowhai include each:
+The areas of rental property that are affected by the Healthy Homes Standard in Pakowhai include each:

 • Bathroom